Knicks vs. Cavaliers odds, prediction: 2026 NBA Eastern Conference finals picks, Game 1 bets by proven model

 The 2026 NBA Eastern Conference Finals get underway on Tuesday with the Game 1 matchup between the New York Knicks and Cleveland Cavaliers.
 The third-seeded Knicks (53-29) swept Philly in the East Semis and have won seven straight games in the 2026 NBA playoffs.
 No. 4 Cleveland (52-30) needed seven games to win each of its first two postseason series but has won two straight away games after starting the playoffs 0-5 on the road.

 Tipoff is set for 8 p.m.
 ET from Madison Square Garden in New York City.
-The Knicks won two of three meetings in the regular season as the home team prevailed in all three.
 New York is a 7.5-point favorite in the latest Cavaliers vs. Knicks odds from FanDuel Sportsbook, while the over/under for total points scored is 217.5.
 Before making any Knicks vs. Cavaliers picks, check out the Cavs vs. Knicks predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the conference finals of the 2026 NBA playoffs on a sizzling 26-10 roll (72%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.